 Skagway, Alaska

-Skagway is the gateway to the Klondike Gold Rush Trail of ’98 and home to the world famous White Pass and Yukon railway, a designated International Historic Civil Engineering Landmark.
+Skagway is the gateway to the Klondike Gold Rush Trail of ’98 and home to the world famous White Pass and Yukon Railway, a designated International Historic Civil Engineering Landmark.
 It is one of the most scenic rail routes in North America.

 Take a tour along the South Klondike Highway into Yukon, Canada.
 Ride on a dog sled.
 See the world’s smallest desert.
 Learn more about the history of the gold rush.
-Find out more about Skagway.

 A photo stop at Emerald Lake to view its stunning turquoise coloured waters.
 Discover the breathtaking scenery of the Yukon wilderness.
 Explore top things to do while in Skagway Alaska port of call.
 Photo Credit: Wendy Nordvik-Carr©